audeering/audonnx/docs/usage.rst

     model = audonnx.load(..., device='cuda:2')

-If you use
+With
 ``onnxruntime-gpu<1.8.0``
-is not possible to directly specify an ID.
+it is not possible to directly specify an ID.
 In that case do:

 .. code-block:: python